commaai/commavq/README.md

 # commavq
 commaVQ is a dataset of 100,000 heavily compressed driving videos for Machine Learning research.
 A heavily compressed driving video like this is useful to experiment with GPT-like video prediction models.
 This repo includes an encoder/decoder and an example of a video prediction model.

-## 2x$500 Challenges!
+## 2x$1000 Challenges!

 - Get 1.92 cross entropy loss or less in the val set and in our private val set (using `./notebooks/eval.ipynb`). gpt2m trained on a larger dataset gets 2.02 cross entropy loss.
-- Make gpt2m.onnx run at 0.9 sec/frame or less on a consumer GPU (e.g. NVIDIA 3090) without degredation in cross entropy loss.
-The current implementation runs at ~~1.5~~ 1.2 sec/frame with kvcaching and float16. (updating onnxruntime-gpu to 1.14 from 1.12 gave a 20% speed improvement!)
+- Make gpt2m.onnx run at 0.5 sec/frame or less on a consumer GPU (e.g. NVIDIA 3090) without degredation in cross entropy loss.
+The current implementation runs at 0.8 sec/frame with kvcaching and float16.
+Note that you are allowed to use other ML inference libraries.
+The following changes improved the performance of our original implementation:
+  - updating `onnxruntime-gpu` to 1.14 (1.5 sec/frame -> 1.2 sec/frame)
+  - using `onnxruntime.transformers.optimizer` (1.2 sec/frame -> 0.8 sec/frame)

 ## Overview
 A VQ-VAE [1,2] was used to heavily compress each frame into 128 "tokens" of 10 bits each.
 Each entry of the dataset is a "segment" of compressed driving video, i.e. 1min of frames at 20 FPS.
 Each file is of shape 1200x8x16 and saved as int16.